zhihanyue/ts2vec/README.md

 | gpu | The gpu no. used for training and inference (defaults to 0) |
 | eval | Whether to perform evaluation after training |

+(For descriptions of more arguments, run `python train.py -h`.)

 After running the above command, the trained encoder, output and evaluation metrics can be found in `training/DatasetName__RunName_Date_Time/`.
-For descriptions of more arguments, run `python train.py -h`.

 **Scripts:** The scripts for reproduction are provided in `scripts/` folder.